Skip to main content

 3. A full list of Dredging Services offered within the Port of London is available here.

-1. The Port of London Authority have the responsibility to ensure safety to all of those using the River Thames and as such need to be notified about any intended UAV flight over the river.
-For more information about the use of Drones/Unmanned Aerial Vehicles on the tidal Thames, visit this webpage.
+1. The Port of London Authority has the responsibility to ensure safety to all of those using the Tidal Thames and as such need to be notified, at least 3 working days in advance, about any intended drone flight over the river.
+For more information about the use of Drones on the Tidal Thames visit: pla.co.uk/drone-operations

 DRYING OUT FACILITIES